 At the College of Science (CoS), we believe that apart from research and intellectual skills, interpersonal skills, communication skills and other professional skills and attributes are also integral to post-graduate training.
 The Transferable Skills Programme aims to impart our students skills that are relevant to both research and to career beyond their stint at NTU.

 Components of the Transferable Skills Programme

-Students from AY2016 intake onwards are to complete 4 Core modules (Residential Programme, Information Research and Management, HWG704, Career Preparation) and 3 electives.
+Students from AY2016 intake onwards are to complete 4 Core modules (Residential Programme, Scholarly Communication and Impact, HWG704, Career Preparation) and 3 electives.